Jacobecrosby/bruit/README.md

 # Setup

 BRUIT is easily setup using the shell script `setup.sh`.
 This script builds a python virtual environment and can be ran on Linux, Windows, and Mac.
+The python version this has been tested on is **3.10.9**, the `setup.sh` script downloads this version for the virtual environment.

 ### 1. Clone the Repository